Dr Helena Herrera

 Helena graduated with an MPharm (Cum Laude) from the University of Seville (Spain), in 1997.
 She then completed a PgCert Education before registering as a pharmacist in 1998.
 She then worked overseas as a community pharmacist until she moved to the UK in 2001.
 She then worked as a pharmacy manager for several companies while undertaking a number of post-graduate courses, including an MSc in Pharmacy Practice and PgC in Pharmacy Management.

-In 2006, she joined the University of Portsmouth to be Course Leader for the Foundation Degree in Medicines Management, and subsequently, the MSc in Pharmacy Practice.
+In 2006, she joined the University of Portsmouth to be Course Leader for the Foundation Degree in Medicines Management, and subsequently, the Course Leader for the MSc in Pharmacy Practice.
 She also gained a number of post-graduate research qualifications, including a PhD and PgC in Research Methods.

-Currently, Helena teaches research methods and professional ethics to year 3 MPharm students and holds a number of posts at the University.
-These include: chair of the School of Pharmacy and Biomedical Sciences Research Ethics Committee, member of the Science Faculty Research Ethics Committee, Departmental Research Degrees Co-ordinator and Professional Doctorate pharmacy pathway leader.
+Currently, Helena teaches research methods and professional ethics to year 3 MPharm students and overlooks the progress of final year projects and holds a number of posts at the University.
+These include: vice-chair of the Science Faculty Research Ethics Committee, Departmental Research Degrees Co-ordinator and Professional Doctorate pharmacy pathway leader.
 She continues working in practice as a community pharmacist.

 Research interests span over four areas of pharmacy practice: pharmaceuticals and the environment, professional practice, pharmacy education and medicines optimisation.
 Current ongoing projects within these categories are listed below: